 Cypress has the ability to control the full computerization process subsequently it can appreciate what’s going on inside and beyond the program.
 Cypress is introduced on our machine locally.

-This makes it instrumental for performing activities like recording recordings, catching screen captures, fundamental document framework, and organization-related tasks.
-Cypress can get to DOM, window objects, nearby capacity, network layer, program dev apparatuses, etc.
+This makes it instrumental for record recordings, catching screen captures, fundamental document framework, and organization-related tasks.
+Cypress can access DOM, window objects, nearby capacity, network layer, program dev apparatuses, etc.

 So, we can say that Cypress works inside the program and the program is running our test code.
 It can change the program conduct at the show time to deal with DOM and adjust the solicitations and reactions of the organization on the fly.